FREQUENTLY ASKED QUESTIONS

-Colleen will determine the source of your pain and/or dysfunction and will then formulate a list of problems you are having, and how to treat those problems.
+We will determine the source of your pain and/or dysfunction and will then formulate a list of problems you are having, and how to treat those problems.

 Together you will develop a strategic treatment plan established to meet your goals.
 You will discuss how many times you should work together per week, how many weeks you will need therapy, and what is expected after discharge from therapy.

-She will likely provide you with instructions to perform exercises at home independently to begin your recovery.
+We will likely provide you with instructions to perform exercises at home independently to begin your recovery.
 On subsequent visits we will continually reassess your limitations and perform treatment as in our plan.

 STILL HAVE QUESTIONS?
 HERE ARE MORE ANSWERS